Tinram/RND64/ReadMe.md

 ## Speed

 RND64 is fast, but not that fast.
-There are faster ways to create files than using C's `fwrite()`, which RND64 uses.
+Stream output rates are decent.
+For file output, however, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.

 On Linux, `write()` can be up to 4 times faster than `fwrite()` on some machines (using a single-threaded version of RND64, with file descriptor unclosed).
 However, `write()` will only transfer a maximum of 2.1GB, even on 64-bit systems [[write(2)](http://man7.org/linux/man-pages/man2/write.2.html)]. `fwrite()` does not have this limitation.